avocado-framework/avocado/docs/source/Introduction.rst

 About Avocado
 =============

-Avocado is a set of tools and libraries (what people call these days a framework) to perform automated testing.
+Avocado is a set of tools and libraries to perform automated testing, altogether with the possibility of manual interaction.
+One can call it a test framework with benefits.
+Native tests are written in Python and they follow the :mod:`unittest` pattern, but any executable can serve as a test.

 Avocado is composed by:

-* Programs that let you run tests.
+* A test runner that lets you execute tests.
 Those tests can be either written on your language of choice, or use the python API available.
 In both cases, you get facilities such as automated log and system information collection.

 * APIs that help you write tests in a concise, yet expressive way.
+  The Test API is the whole set of modules, classes and functions available under the :mod:`avocado` main module, excluding the :mod:`avocado.core` module and their submodules, which is part of application's infrastructure.

+* :mod:`Plugins <avocado.core.plugins>` that can extend and add new functionality to the Avocado Framework.

-Avocado tries as much as possible to comply with standard python testing technology.
+Avocado tries as much as possible to comply with standard Python testing technology.
 Tests written using the avocado API are derived from the unittest class, while other methods suited to functional and performance testing were added.
 The test runner is designed to help people to run their tests while